rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 - `A[]` - An array of values of type `A`.
 - `A|B` - The value is either of type `A` or of type `B`.

+## Data types

+### UTCDateTime

+This is a string in [@RFC3339] `date-time` format, with the further restrictions that any letters MUST be in uppercase, and the time offset MUST be the character `Z`.
+Fractional second values MUST NOT be included unless non-zero and MUST NOT have trailing zeros, to ensure there is only a single representation for each date-time.

+For example, `2010-10-10T10:10:10.003Z` is conformant, but `2010-10-10T10:10:10.000Z` is invalid and is correctly encoded as `2010-10-10T10:10:10Z`.

 # JSCard

 MIME type: `application/jscontact+json;type=jscard`